Here I try to log shows, music and other things I enjoyed!

 To be very honest, Yeah, good, I get it.

 As you can imagine from a 16 year old on player-moderated online games, the language and slurs are heavy sometimes.
-I don't know if he ever adressed these things, but it's whatever I guess.
+I don't know if he ever addressed these things, but it's whatever I guess.
 His fans were not kind to him when he wanted to Vtube as Cmd Chaos, let alone when he became Gavis Bettel.

 He also does a show with a friend called "Best in Jest" and is still active on social medias.
 I missed a lot of these things because I checked it out and just wasn't drawn to it.
 I do like seeing him do well though.
 I also learned he does covers and has grown quite a vocal range!